-If you’re more into glamping than camping, South Australia’s national parks have short-term accommodation available.
+If you’re more into glamping than camping, consider the unique roofed accommodation on offer in South Australia’s national parks.

 From historic miners’ lodges and lighthouse keepers’ cottages to recently renovated accommodation with fully equipped kitchens, there’s options perfect for individuals, couples and groups of up to 10 people.

 Here’s a selection you can book online: